 Inside a single spoke, it is possible to implement complex multi-tiers workloads.
 Multi-tier configurations can be implemented using subnets (one for every tier) in the same VNet and filtering the flows using NSGs.

-A Virtual Data Center is made up of four basic component types: Infrastructure, Perimeter Networks, Workloads, and Monitoring.
+The virtual datacenter is made up of four basic component types: Infrastructure, Perimeter Networks, Workloads, and Monitoring.

 Each component type consists of various Azure features and resources.
-Your VDC is made up of instances of multiple components types and multiple variations of the same component type.
+Your VDC implementation is made up of instances of multiple components types and multiple variations of the same component type.
 For instance, you may have many different, logically separated, workload instances that represent different applications.
 You use these different component types and instances to ultimately build the VDC.